Docker vs. Containerd: A Quick Comparison (2023)

 Experimenting with Containerd

-But if we really want to experiment with Containerd, we can do that without needing to make complex API calls.
-If we do have Docker installed on our system, Containerd is already installed too, since Docker needs it.
+But if we want to experiment with Containerd, we can do that without making complex API calls.
+If we do have Docker installed on our system, Containerd is already installed, too, since Docker needs it.
 And there are a few utilities we can use to speak to containerd directly.
 One method is through the ctr utility.
 For example, to tell Containerd to download the nginx image, we would enter a command like this:

 sudo ctr images pull docker.io/library/nginx:latest